Expand description

 Low-allocation workflow.

 Loess can (usually) move tokens from input to output without cloning them.
-(You can still clone all included grammar types explicitly.)
+(You can still clone all included grammar types explicitly, including when pasting in quotes.)

 Here’s what not to expect: